suhasmeti/prod-support-docs/docs/ini/ini-getting-started.rst

 Interested in testing INI on your device?
 You need to complete a few steps to configure INI and to start receiving device analytics:

-* Register for an account on CIRRENT™ Cloud.
+* | **Register for an account on CIRRENT™ Cloud**

-  Registration is free and you can do so via this link.
+  | Registration is free and you can do so via this link.
 Registering automatically creates a user profile on CIRRENT™ Cloud, and gives you full access to CIRRENT™ Console.
+  |

-* Install the CIRRENT™ Agent on your device
+* | **Install the CIRRENT™ Agent on your device**

-  The instructions to install the CIRRENT™ Agent depends on the operating system on your device:
+  | The instructions to install the CIRRENT™ Agent depends on the operating system on your device:
+  |

-	* View the general steps for installing the CIRRENT™ Agent on a Linux device here.
+  |	* View the general steps for installing the `CIRRENT™ Agent on a Linux device <cirrent-agent.rst#installing-cirrent-agent-on-linux>`_
-	* View specific steps to configure CIRRENT™ Agent on Raspberry Pi.
+  |	* View specific steps to configure `CIRRENT™ Agent on Raspberry Pi <cirrent-agent.rst#installation-example-cirrent-agent-on-raspberry-pi>`_
-	* View specific steps for configuring CIRRENT™ Agent using ModusToolbox
+  |	* View specific steps for configuring `CIRRENT™ Agent using ModusToolbox <cirrent-agent.rst#using-the-cirrent-agent-in-modustoolbox>`_

 	Please contact us on support@cirrent.com if your device runs RTOS.

-	Note: CIRRENT™ Agent is already pre-installed on a select range of INFINEON products, including INFINEON AIROC™ Wi-Fi.

-* Onboard your device with CIRRENT™ Cloud
+* | **Onboard your device with CIRRENT™ Cloud**

-  The CIRRENT™ Cloud facilitates device authentication for your single device or fleet of devices.
+  | The CIRRENT™ Cloud facilitates device authentication for your single device or fleet of devices.
 Every device that sends INI data to the CIRRENT™ Cloud must first complete an onboarding process.
 See the next section for more details about onboarding.
+  |

-* Reviewing your analytics on CIRRENT™ Console
+* | **Reviewing your analytics on CIRRENT™ Console**

-  Once data starts steaming in from CIRRENT™ Agent you will be able to review a range of analytics across all your devices, and drill down into device specific analytics.
+  | Once data starts steaming in from CIRRENT™ Agent you will be able to review a range of analytics across all your devices, and drill down into device specific analytics.
 You can read more about the CIRRENT™ Console here.

 .. note:: Before you get started with INI you must have an active CIRRENT™ Cloud account so that you register your device and access CIRRENT™ Console where you will view your device data.
 You also need a device that is compatible with the CIRRENT™ Agent – you can view the requirements here.

+.. note:: CIRRENT™ Agent is already pre-installed on a select range of INFINEON products, including INFINEON AIROC™ Wi-Fi.

 *******************************************
 Onboarding devices into the CIRRENT™ Cloud